Uzès, France

 Pont du Gard

 Uzès lies at the source of the Eure River.
 This is where a Roman aqueduct was built, the famous Pont du Gard.
 This viaduct carried fresh water over splendid arches across the river Gardon.
+There is a great museum included in the ticket price and its fun to hire a canoe from the lovely town of Collias nearby and float downstream under the Pont!

 Uzès Market

 The Place aux Herbes bustles with activity during the famous Uzès markets, held on Wednesday and Saturday.
 Stallholders sell a wide variety of gourmet produce, cloths of the region, as well as plenty of tourist delights.
+You must not miss the Saturday market !

 St-Theodorit